fontina-petrakopoulou/fontina-petrakopoulou.github.io/available-positions.md

 I am looking for  motivated, creative and well qualified Ph.D. and postdoctoral students to come work with me and be part of a forward thinking group on the cutting edge of energy and water research.
 I am open to new ideas and I am willing to support innovative and attractive proposals.

-If you have any further questions related to application or hiring requirements and possibilities, contact me at fpetrako@ing.uc3m.es.
+If you have any further questions or suggestions related to collaboration possibilities feel free to contact me at fpetrako@ing.uc3m.es.

 Of potential interest, below you can see all open and future calls that can allow the contracting of personnel.